kitch/homebridge-SimpliSafePlatform/README.md

 		"pin": "032-45-155"
 	},
 	"platforms": [
     		{
       			"platform" : "homebridge-platform-simplisafe",
       			"name" : "SimpliSafe Client",
 			"SerialNumber": "system serial",
 			"username" : "email",
 			"password" : "password",
 			"refresh_timer": "30"
     		}
 	]
 }
-refresh_timer is in seconds...
+The refresh timer is for updating the system for its current status on the system and its sensors.
+Keep the setting at 30 for system versions less than version 3 hardware. refresh_timer is in seconds...